-The Downtown Irish Club Parade starts at Bud Rips on the corner of Burgundy and Piety streets in the Bywater neighborhood, heads up Royal, then across Esplanade to Decatur, and up Canal to Bourbon Street ending at Bourbon and Orleans.
+The Downtown Irish Club Parade starts at Bud Rips on the corner of Burgundy and Piety streets in the Bywater neighborhood, heads up Royal street, then across Esplanade to Decatur, and up Canal street to Bourbon Street ending at Bourbon and Orleans.
 In a city that specializes in parades, the Downtown Irish Club Parade is one of the most memorable.
-Don’t worry, there are plenty of “pit stops” for all sorts of refreshments.
+There are plenty of “pit stops” along the way for food and drinks.

 St. Joseph’s Parade